bouchouichaAek/k8s-cluster-provisioning/README.md

 Notes:

-- To add more worker nodes, add `workerN` entries to `locals.nodes` (or change to a variable-driven pattern if you prefer dynamic scaling).
+- To add more worker nodes, add `workerN` entries to `locals.tf` (or change to a variable-driven pattern if you prefer dynamic scaling), and add the vm size for the worker as well.
-- To change VM sizes for all nodes, update the `vm_size` variable in `terraform.tfvars` or change the per-node values in `locals.tf` if modules support per-node sizing.

 Important environment notes for Windows users